JamesRandall/FableElmishScaffold/README.md

 When generating code the scaffolder will walk back up the folder tree from the location you are inserting the code and look for this folder.
 If it finds it it will use your custom templates, if it doesn't it will use the defaults.
 This allows you to use different templates in different parts of a solution.

 ## Release Notes

+### 0.0.6

+* Changed router matching order to account for string based ids (the show path could conflict with the create path)
+* Fixes issue with router output - ID types were not being honoured
+* Router parse type (i32 or str) can now be configured in settings
+* Defaults now base on types (to an extent)

 ### 0.0.5